GetEzzi/ezzi-app/SELF_HOSTED.md

 You need to implement exactly **4 endpoints** for self-hosted mode (2 per app mode):

+### Conversation ID Support (New in v1.0.4)

+Starting with v1.0.4, LeetCode mode endpoints support conversation tracking:
+- **LeetCode Solve** returns a `conversationId` for context continuity
+- **LeetCode Debug** requires the `conversationId` from the previous solve request
+- This enables better debugging by maintaining context between solve and debug operations
+- Live Interview mode does not use conversation IDs (operates independently)

 ### Live Interview Mode Endpoints

 #### POST /solutions/solve